What is Gender Dysphoria?

 Re Alex [2004] Fam CA 297 determined that treatment for gender identity disorder (as it was known then) was non-therapeutic and fell outside the boundaries of parental consent.
 This decision referred to Stage 1 and Stage 2 treatment which was approved by the court.
 This matter returned to the court in 2009 when the Court found that it was in Alex’s best interests to have a double mastectomy and approved the surgery.

-Re Lucy [2013] FamCA 518 the Family Court of Australia held that ‘treatment for gender dysphoria is therapeutic treatment because it is administered primarily to ameliorate a psychiatric disorder.
+Re Lucy [2013] FamCA 518 the Family Court of Australia held that ‘treatment for gender dysphoria is therapeutic treatment because it is administered primarily to ameliorate a psychiatric disorder’.
 The Court held that its approval was not required for stage 1 treatment.

 Re Sam and Terry [2013] FamCA 563 confirmed the decision in Re Lucy and further made it clear that court approval was still required for stage 2 treatment.

 Re Jamie [2013] FamCACF 110 the Full Family Court of Australia affirmed the position adopted in Re Lucy and Re Sam and Terry that parents are permitted to consent to stage 1 treatment for gender dysphoria, while court approval is required for stage 2 treatment.
 While the Full Court appeared to accept that both stage 1 and stage 2 treatment could be characterised as ‘therapeutic’ the key difference was that stage 2 is not considered reversible.
-It is notable that stage 2 treatment can be consented to by a ‘Gillick competent’ minor
+It is notable that stage 2 treatment can be consented to by a ‘Gillick competent’ minor where a child is deemed to have the capacity to give informed consent when he/she ‘achieves a sufficient understanding and intelligence to enable him or her to understand fully what is proposed.

 An application to the court was still required after Re Jamie in order to determine if the child was ‘Gillick competent’.